Sean Waltman: World Championship Wrestling (1996–1997)

-World Wrestling Federation / World Wrestling Entertainment (1998–2002)
+Return to the WWF / World Wrestling Entertainment (1998–2002)

 D-Generation X (1998–2000)

 Waltman returned to WWF television on the March 30, 1998 episode of Monday Night Raw, the night after WrestleMania XIV and days after his firing from WCW.
-With Shawn Michaels beginning a four-year retirement after a WWF World Heavyweight Championship loss and back injury, Triple H was now the leader of D-Generation X (DX).
+With Shawn Michaels beginning a four-year retirement after a WWF Championship loss and back injury, Triple H was now the leader of D-Generation X (DX).
 He said he was forming a DX army and "when you start an army, you look to your blood... you look to your buddies... you look to your friends... you look to The Kliq."
 Waltman appeared on the stage with a beard, commented on Bischoff and Hollywood Hogan, and said if they weren't contracted to WCW, Hall and Nash would have also returned to the WWF.
 Bischoff responded on Nitro the next week by telling Waltman to "bite me".